lennart-rth/Live-Earth-Wallpapers/README.md

     `gsettings set org.gnome.desktop.background picture-options 'scaled'`
     * Use `feh --bg-max /path/to/image`
     * Use `nitrogen /path/to/image`
+4. With https://github.com/PRATAP-KUMAR/ubuntu-gdm-set-background you can set the Ubuntu Loginscreen.
-4. More satellite images can be found here: https://eumetview.eumetsat.int/static-images/latestImages.html
+5. More satellite images can be found here: https://eumetview.eumetsat.int/static-images/latestImages.html

 ![Image](eumesat.jpg?raw=true "Eumesat Live image")